dam-bal/eloquentity/README.md

 * 0.2.0
     * Id attribute removed, property of id (primary key) needs to match primary key on Model but in camel case format.
     * id (primary key) is not required on entity class
+* 0.3.0
+    * collection improvements, any iterable can be used